 912 Milwaukee Ave., (414) 902-0148

-Wisconsinites may be more football fanatics than futbol fanatics, but for those who appreciate the beautiful game, Moran's Pub is a great place to get your kicks – plus it's been newly renovated to bring some new shine to this classic space.
+Wisconsinites may be more football fanatics than futbol fanatics, but for those who appreciate the beautiful game, Moran's Pub is a great place to get your kicks – plus it was freshly renovated just a few years ago to bring some new shine to this classic space.

 939 E. Conway St., (414) 486-1768